 I found a great investment property, but it’s listed as having UFFI (Urea-Formaldehyde Insulation).
 If I were to buy and rent out this house, do I have to disclose the presence of UFFI?

 Our Duty Counsel’s response to your question is the following: It is in your best interest to disclose and remove the UFFI.
 Failing to disclose this information opens up a can of worms and an opportunity for a tenant to bring a huge claim against the landlord for all kinds of health problems—real or imagined.

-The only way that a landlord can increase rent above the guideline for an existing tenancy is by applying to the Landlord and Tenant Board if there has been a significant increase in taxes and/or utilities.
+The only way a landlord can increase rent above the guideline for an existing tenancy is by applying to the Landlord and Tenant Board if there has been a significant increase in taxes.
 You can include a provision, when entering into a new tenancy, that the tenant undertakes to pay the extra garbage related costs.